DNNCommunity/DNNDocs/content/administrators/assets/edit-asset-permissions/index.md

-    *   To filter the displayed roles, select the role group from the Filter By Group dropdown.
+    *   To filter the displayed roles, select the role group from the **Filter By Group** dropdown.
-    *   To add another role to the list, choose the additional role from the Select Role dropdown, and click/tap Add.
+    *   To add another role to the list, choose the additional role from the Select Role dropdown, and click/tap **Add**.
-    *   To add a specific user to the list, enter part of their display name, select the correct user from the list, and click/tap Add.
+    *   To add a specific user to the list, enter part of their display name, select the correct user from the list, and click/tap **Add**.
     *   Check the appropriate checkboxes to enable each role to perform actions.